postalsys/mailauth/cli.md

 **Options**

--   `--headers-only` or `-h' If set return signing headers only.
+-   `--headers-only` or `-h` If set return signing headers only.
 Default is to return the entire message.
 -   `--domain example.com` or `-d example.com` is the domain name for signing
 -   `--selector xxx` or `-s xxx` is the key selector name for signing
 -   `--private-key /path` or `-k /path` is the path to a private key for signing